deepthisree1/Akosha/Model/README.md

 # Code Waltkhrough

---> Run the file Main_Model.py
+# Step 1: Run the file Main_Model.py

-        |
-        |
-        --> It wiill create two serialized objects :
+   -->It wiill create two serialized objects :
-                         |
-                         |
         --> Modeldump_Bigram.pkl & Data_Model.pkl

---> Now Run the file Run_Test.py :
+# Step 2: Now Run the file Run_Test.py :
-              |
-              |
-              --> INPUT : The text you want to check --> OUTPUT : The predicted two words OR the sentence(if the input is whole sentence).
+   --> INPUT : The text you want to check
+        --> OUTPUT : The predicted two words OR the sentence(if the input is whole sentence).

 # Requirements :
-   Python 2.7 & above
+   --> Python 2.7 & above
 #Python Packages Required:
     --> string
     --> sklearn